mafredri/vyatta-wireguard-installer/README.md

 installation after firmware upgrades.

 Usage:
-  ./wireguard.sh [COMMAND] [OPTION]...
+  $0 [COMMAND] [OPTION]...

 Commands:
-  install      Install the latest version of WireGuard upgrade      Upgrade WireGuard to the latest version remove       Remove WireGuard self-update  Fetch the latest version of this script help         Show this help
+  check        Check if there's a new version of WireGuard (without installing) install      Install the latest version of WireGuard upgrade      Upgrade WireGuard to the latest version remove       Remove WireGuard self-update  Fetch the latest version of this script help         Show this help version      Show the version of this tool

 Options:
-      --no-cache  Disable package cache for this run, cache is used during (re)install
+      --no-cache  Disable package caching, cache is used during (re)install
 ```

 ## Todo